jdeath/enphase_local/README.md

 If use inverters, will get power production of each inverter sensor.enphaselocal_inverter_XXXX where XXXX is the interver serial

 In sensor.py you can change how often it queries local power, intervers, and the cloud seperately.
-Defaults to 15 seconds, 60 seconds, and 10 minutes respectively.
+Defaults to 30 seconds, 60 seconds, and 10 minutes respectively.
+You must set SCAN_INTERVAL to the lowest value.

 # To Do
 I welcome PRs for any of the below capability.